 Research permits are required for all scientific studies at Mpala.
-Mpala Operations Assistant Fardosa Hassan (opsassistant@mpala.org) can help guide you through the permit application process.
+Mpala's Research Liaison John Gitonga (john.gitonga@mpala.org) can help guide you through the permit application process.

-In any publications based on research conducted at Mpala, we request that you list Mpala Research Centre as one of your institutions, and, if possible, include "Mpala Research Centre" among your keywords.
+For any publications based on research conducted at Mpala, we request that you list Mpala Research Centre as one of your institutions, and, if possible, include "Mpala Research Centre" among your keywords.

 Our two laboratories, the McCormack and NSF Laboratories, are available for communal use.
-If you wish to reserve bench space or a lab office for your project's exclusive use, please contact the Logistics Manager, Cosmas Nzomo (stay@mpala.org).
+If you wish to reserve bench space or a lab office for your project's exclusive use, please contact the Research Liason (john.gitonga@mpala.org).

 We do not have hazardous waste disposal on-site at Mpala.
-If your research generates hazardous or bio-hazardous waste, we ask that you take it with you and safely dispose of it elsewhere, or cover the cost for safe disposal at the Cottage Hospital in Nanyuki.
-To make arrangements for waste disposal, or with any questions, please contact the Logistics Manager, Cosmas Nzomo (stay@mpala.org) or the current Science Coordinator (science@mpala.org).
+If your research generates hazardous or bio-hazardous waste, we ask that you take it with you and safely dispose of it elsewhere, or cover the cost for safe disposal at Cottage Hospital in Nanyuki.
+To make arrangements for waste disposal, or with any questions, please contact Lab Technician, Tevin Onyango (tevin.onyango@mpala.org).